twilio-professional-services/flex-project-template/docs/docs/feature-library/pause-recording.md

 ## keyboard shortcuts

 Default keyboard shortcuts have been created but may be remapped using the keyboard shortcut feature.
-Default the following keys are mapped:
+By default, the following keys are mapped:

 | Key | Full Command     | Action                                     |
 | --- | ---------------- | ------------------------------------------ |